shkschneider/czar/README.md

 **Is Not**:

-- is not a new programming language
+- a new programming language / replacement / "C-killer"
-- a replacement for C
 - a macros system
 - a compiler backend
 - a runtime framework